A lot of people hear terms like self-compassion, self-love, Be kind to yourself, etc. and think to themselves:

 And the more I worked as a therapist, the more I started to see how destructive this lack of self-compassion was in the long run: From chronic irritability and broken relationships to major issues with lost productivity and procrastination, our lack of self-compassion is devastating in almost every aspect of life.

 I wrote this guide to explain what self-compassion is in a practical, straightforward way.
-But more importantly, I wrote it specifically for people who are a little (or a lot) skeptical of the notion of self-compassion in the first place.

 Table of Contents